Pro-Russian rebel leader in E. Ukraine unveils plan for new state

 France, which along with Germany has been closely involved in trying to resolve the Ukraine crisis, condemned the idea and demanded Russia do more to prevent a further escalation.

-A German government spokeswoman also criticized the move, calling it "totally unacceptable."
+A German government spokeswoman also criticised the move, calling it "totally unacceptable."

 Ukraine's top military commander, Viktor Muzhenko, said on social media that the Ukrainian people would "bury" Malorossiya, calling the plan one of the rebels' "sick fantasies".